-(a) Any new or amended Policy shall become effective only after Commission approval, by majority vote, except as set forth in subsections (c)(1), (d), or (e).
+(a) Any new or amended Policy shall become effective only after Commission approval, by majority vote, except as set forth in subsections (c)(3) or (d), and pursuant to subsection (c)(7).

 (b) A new or amended Policy may be initiated by the Department, COPA, the Police Board, or the Commission.